 Scheduling — Alleviating the frustrations of having to schedule and reschedule patients based on prior authorizations, the orthopedic group had more accurate parameters allowing a more efficient process for everyone.
 This improved the patient’s experience and let the providers focus on care.

 AR and Claims Management — With fewer prior authorization problems comes less rejected or denied claims, and more revenue hitting the bottom-line.
-As a bonus, Infinx has an AR Optimization Solution software that handles denied claims, like the Infinx Prior Authorization Software solutions with a >95% quality standard.
+As a bonus, Infinx’s Revenue Optimization Software handles denied claims, like the Infinx Prior Authorization Software solution with a >95% quality standard.

 Analytics and Reporting — Bringing full transparency to future operations, timely analytics, and reporting pinpointed breakdowns inefficiency or areas needing improvement.
 This allowed the orthopedic group to reallocate workflows to other areas to allow for more work to get done overall.

-As reliance on automated continues to grow, differentiating your group or department from others by offering pristine business support to referring providers or self-referral patients helps secure future potential patient growth.
-Your practice or department will see the benefit to their patients with more timely care initiation and less cumbersome reimbursement.
+As reliance on automated prior authorizations continues to grow, differentiating your hospital or department from others by offering pristine business support to referring providers or self-referral patients helps secure future potential patient growth.
+Your hospital or department will see the benefit to their patients with more timely care initiation and less cumbersome reimbursement.

 Contact Infinx to schedule a demonstration and learn more about the automated prior authorization journey’s efficiencies for your hospital or healthcare system.